 Alexander Abramov is the Head of the Laboratory for Analysis of Institutions and Financial Markets, RANEPA, and a Professor at the Department of Finance, Higher School of Economics, Moscow.
 His research focuses on development of financial markets, state ownership and the behavior of institutional investors in Russia.

-Patrick Bond is a Professor at the School of Government, University of the Western Cape, South Africa.
+Patrick Bond is a Professor at the Department of Sociology, University of Johannesbourg, South Africa.
 His research interests include political economy, environment, social policy, and geopolitics, primarily on the political economy of Africa, international and local finance, eco-social development and political ecology, and development issues in contemporary South Africa and Zimbabwe.
 Patrick’s publications include several books on finance and uneven development, including the main Zimbabwe and South African studies on these topics, as well as articles critical of orthodox climate finance, BRICS banking, microfinance, consumer credit and financial inclusion.

 Luiz Fernando de Paula is an Associate Professor at the Institute of Economics of the Federal University of Rio de Janeiro (IE-UFRJ) and Professor of Economics at the Institute of Social and Political Studies of the State University of Rio de Janeiro (IESP-UERJ), Brazil.
 His main areas of research include economic development, monetary and financial economics, macroeconomics and post-Keynesian theory.
 He is currently working on currency hierarchy, financial globalization and policy space in emerging economies.